ISISComputingGroup/ibex_developers_manual/Local-files-and-start-up.md

 As part of ticket [#6577](https://github.com/ISISComputingGroup/IBEX/issues/6577) of particular interest are classes: `ApplicationWorkbenchWindowAdvisor` and `ApplicationWorkbenchAdvisor` in package `uk.ac.stfc.isis.ibex.e4.product`.

-In order to detect that multiple instances of IBEX client are running, a file in the folder contains [PIDs](https://en.wikipedia.org/wiki/Process_identifier) of currently running IBEX instances.
-Every new instance of the client will check process list for PIDs that are in the file.
-If a match is found then it means that another instance is already running and user should be prompted for confirmation to start another client instance.
+In order to detect that multiple instances of IBEX client are running, a file in the folder is locked using a Java `FileLock`.
+Every new instance of the client will check if the file is locked.
+If the file is locked then it means that another instance is already running and user should be prompted for confirmation to start another client instance.
+See [#7381](https://github.com/ISISComputingGroup/IBEX/issues/7381).

+Currently only the first instance locks the file.
+So as an example if two instances are started, the first locking instance is closed, and a third instance is started, the user will not be prompted and the third instance will re-lock the file.